 If you are still unsure about how to choose a company name:

-- Play with words - do not be afraid to combine different phrases and fit them into what your business is about.
-A good example of this is the name of the dog grooming salon "Paws and Claws".
+- Play with words - combine different phrases and fit them into what your business is about.
+A good example is the name of the dog grooming salon "Paws & Claws".

 - Try to trigger an emotion in your potential clients.
 Perhaps something that reminds them of childhood or some beautiful, pleasant and relaxed moments of life.
 The positive feeling associated with your company name will very likely also have a positive impact on your business.

 - A good company name is simple and memorable.
 Make it clear and meaningful to everyone, not just to you or a group of people you know.
 Avoid long and meaningless words or phrases.